whizzml/examples/automl/automl-script/readme.md

   new resources are generated from the training data.
 * `excluded-fields`: (list) List of fields that will be excluded from any dataset before any other process starts. e.g. ["bmi", "age"].
-Empty by default
+Overwritten if automl-execution is given.
+Empty by default.
 * `excluded-models`: (list) List of unsupervised models that won't be created nor reused during feature generation. e.g. ["anomaly", "cluster"].
 Possible values are: association, cluster, anomaly, pca or topicmodel.
+Overwritten if automl-execution is given.
 Empty by default
 * `pca-variance-threshold`: (number) The PCA projection uses the minimum number of components such that the cumulative explained variance is greater than the given threshold.
 Values from 0 to 1.
+Overwritten if automl-execution is given.
 Default value is 1 (all the components will be used)
-* `leverage-threshold`: (number) Associations with a leverage (absolute value) lower than the threshold will be ignored.
+* `leverage-threshold`: (number) Associations with an absolute leverage lower than the threshold will be ignored.
+Overwritten if automl-execution is given.
 Default value is 0 (all the association will be added to the extended dataset)

+**WARNING** All the configuration inputs (`excluded-fields`, `excluded-models`, `pca-variance-threshold`, `leverage-threshold`) are overwritten by the corresponding input in `automl-execution` if this is given.

 The **outputs** for the script are:
 * `output-dataset`: (dataset-id) Dataset with final predictions for the test dataset